 - Initiate call to Response Team members for initial meeting and notify members of date, time and place

-- Keep Response Team/CIVIL members informed as appropriate
+- Keep Response Team and Advisory Committee informed as appropriate

-- Serve as coordinator with police for emergency calls made to 911
+- Serve as an administrative coordinator with police for emergency calls made to 911

-- Oversee and direct the development and management of the CIVIL Intranet site
+- Oversee and direct the development and management of the NIH Civil Program website

-- Serve as primary professional support to the Chair of CIVIL
+- Serve as primary professional support to the Chair of the Civil Advisory Committee

 - Serve as the initial contact point with external organizations interested in NIH’s response to and prevention of violence